BMO777/Home_Sales/README.md

 The queries run on the cached temporry sales table and on the temporary table created from a paraquet partition of the 'data built' field, have a faster runtime than the uncached and un-paraquated runtime.

-Also the query runtimes seem to get quicked as they are run on the the cached ones where at least one field is paraquet partitioned.
-So one can see the advantage when running multiple queries on the same table.
+Also the query runtimes seem to get quicker as they are run on the the cached ones where at least one field is paraquet partitioned.
+So one can see the advantage when running multiple queries on the same table.Sometimes more than twice as quick.

 Requirements to run; python with the pyspark library, Spark from https://spark.apache.org/downloads.html, and jdk...